 Nearly all episodes (except season two, episode twenty-six, "Spring Fever", and several others in the first season) end with Denny and Alan sitting on the balcony, having a drink, smoking a cigar, and discussing the events of the episode.

 David E. Kelley gave away the rights to the American adaptation of Life on Mars (2006), after making a failed pilot, in exchange for a final season of this show, with the minimum of episodes necessary for this show to achieve syndication.

-In one episode Catherine Piper (Betty White) delivers cookies to a staff briefing and says to Paul Lewiston (Rene Auberjonois) "My what an interesting face."
-This is likely a nod to Auberjonois' role on Star Trek: Deep Space Nine (1993) as Constable Odo; a shapeshifter who was never completely able to copy a human face and thus always had a unique flat-looking face.
+In one episode, Catherine Piper (Betty White) delivers cookies to a staff briefing, and says to Paul Lewiston (Rene Auberjonois) "My what an interesting face."
+This is likely a nod to Auberjonois' role on Star Trek: Deep Space Nine (1993) as Constable Odo; a shapeshifter who was never completely able to copy a human face, and thus always had a unique flat-looking face.

 The series was initially advertised as being titled "Fleet Street".
-These advertisements were seen during commercial breaks for "The Practice" which had several episodes that acted as a sort of pilot for the new series.
+These advertisements were seen during commercial breaks for The Practice (1997), which had several episodes that acted as a sort of pilot for the new series.

-At the end of season two Denny Crane has shot 4 people.
-(1) The man who threatened to kill Alan, because he helped his ex-wife not to have their children kidnapped by him, (2) the rapist, who killed a girl, (3) the homeless man, who threw a rock at him and (4) his therapist.
-Actually He shot his therapist twice, once in a session when he threatened to kill him and once in the courtroom when he was again threatening to kill him.
+At the end of season two, Denny Crane has shot four people.
+(1) The man who threatened to kill Alan, because he helped his ex-wife not to have their children kidnapped by him, (2) the rapist, who killed a girl, (3) the homeless man, who threw a rock at him, and (4) his therapist.
+Actually, he shot his therapist twice, once in a session when he threatened to kill him, and once in the courtroom, when he was again threatening to kill him.